How Does Altitude Affect My Ears?

 • If you have a cold, a sinus infection, or an allergy attack, it is best to postpone an airplane trip.

-• If you recently have undergone ear surgery, consult with your surgeon on how soon you may safely fly.
+• If you have recently undergone ear surgery, consult with your surgeon about how soon you may safely fly.

 What About Decongestants And Nose Sprays?